FAQ: The BRIDGE Act

 “Bar Removal of Individuals Who Dream of Growing Our Economy”

-Senators Lindsey Graham (R-SC) and Dick Durbin (D-IL) have introduced the BRIDGE Act, bipartisan legislation whose intent is to allow people who are eligible for or who have received work authorization and temporary relief from deportation through Deferred Action for Childhood Arrivals (DACA) to continue living in the U.S. with permission from the federal government.
+Senators Lindsey Graham (R-SC) and Dick Durbin (D-IL), along with five other senators, have introduced the BRIDGE Act, bipartisan legislation whose intent is to allow people who are eligible for or who have received work authorization and temporary relief from deportation through Deferred Action for Childhood Arrivals (DACA) to continue living in the U.S. with permission from the federal government.
+Identical legislation was introduced in the House of Representatives by Rep. Mike Coffman (R-CO) and seven other House members.

 This FAQ provides information on the BRIDGE Act bill as it was introduced.
 At this point, the BRIDGE Act is only a bill; it is not law.
 Therefore, everything you read in this FAQ about the BRIDGE Act is only a proposal.
 There is currently no BRIDGE Act application process.
 You should not pay anyone to help you submit a BRIDGE Act application.